Two hospital pathology workers have undergone life-saving liver transplants within a year.

 Senior biomedical scientist Mandy Hultum, 54, and medical laboratory assistant Helen Sharp, 35, both received liver transplants almost exactly a year apart.

-The women, who worked for Hull and East Yorkshire Hospitals NHS Trust, say the support from each other and their workmates helped their recovery.
+The women, who worked for Hull University Teaching Hospitals NHS Trust, say the support from each other and their workmates helped their recovery.

 Mandy said: “I couldn’t believe it when I heard someone who worked in the same place needed a liver transplant too.
 I was so relieved when Helen got her transplant too.”